CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 or,

 > For security vulnerabilities, the maintainer(s) will only commit to
-> supporting for the last two major versions of Foo-Bar.
+> supporting the last two major versions of Foo-Bar.
 As of this
 > release, that is v1.4.x and v1.6x.

 ## Installation and usage issues